 Sam breathes through his nose, thinks he might die from sheer pleasure.
 "You're a goddess, sweetheart," he says, meaning it more than he's ever meant anything, ever.
 Which, all right, maybe doesn't mean much, but you know, that kind of thinking gets old after a while.

 "You're welcome," she beams back, then glances at Scowly.
 "Oh, you two know each other?"

 Scowly sends her a flat look.
 "Yeah," he replies shortly.

 "Where's the girl you were here with?" she asks, obviously trying to make polite conversation, and Sam mentally gives her points for not running away screaming - because God knows if Scowly was glaring at him like that he'd be very seriously contemplating the option.

 Strangely enough, Scowly shoots Sam an almost nervous glance before turning back to Beth.
-"She had to leave," he says coolly, clearly too much of an asshole to appreciate the effort.
+"She had to leave," he says coolly, clearly too much of an asshole to appreciate her attempt to be nice.

-"Oh," her smile looks forced, but when the waitress turns back to Sam the expression turns genuine.
+"Oh," the smile she gives him looks forced, but when the waitress turns back to Sam the expression turns genuine.
 "Well, in any case, here's the receipt.
 Enjoy your dessert."
 She waits for a bit, then says in this super-casual way, "Hope to see you around, Sam."

 "'Sam'?" the guy repeats, voice oddly strangled.

 Oh.
 Right.
 "My name," he explains, not a little proudly.
 "Well, my made-up name.
 Thought of it on the spot."
 He grins.
 "Sam Jackson, at your service."